josh1248/learning-projects/golang/README.md

 structs in Go are analagous to structs in C, and can contain multiple fields which are accessed with the "." operator.

 similar to typedef in C, use "type" to provide an alias for structs (or even primitive data types).
-In Go, specify the alias before the struct, unlike in C where the struct is specified first.
+In Go, the alias comes before the struct, unlike in C where the struct is specified first.

 ```